You pay nothing until we win

 In determining negligence, the following must be proven:

-A personal injury attorney has the task of calculating your measurable losses, known as damages.
+A Nampa personal injury attorney has the task of calculating your measurable losses, known as damages.
 Damages can be either economic or non-economic.

 Economic damages can be easily given a monetary value.
 Economic damages are losses that are a direct financial result of an accident.
 Economic damages are sometimes referred to as special damages.